Great Workout Headphones

-Based on our most recent member survey, Samsung headphones earn solid scores for reliability and owner satisfaction, making this deal even sweeter.
+Based on our most recent member survey, Samsung headphones earn solid scores for reliability and owner satisfaction.

 Music is great while you’re working out, but cutting yourself off from your environment isn’t always convenient—or safe.
 Enter the Bose Sport Open Earbuds.
-This true wireless model has a non-isolating design that lets in outside sound on purpose, so you should have an easier time hearing that guy slamming down his weights behind you or traffic approaching when you’re on a run.
+This true wireless model has a non-isolating design that lets in outside sound on purpose, so you should have an easier time hearing traffic approaching when you’re on a run.

-They have hooks to keep the earbuds in place while you move around, and they sit on rather than in your ears, so you may find them more comfortable.
-Even better, these headphones have above-average sound quality.
-According to Bose, they have an 8-hour battery life and a quick-charge feature, for 3 extra hours after 30 minutes of plug-in time.
-However, unlike most true wireless headphones, the carrying case doesn’t double as a portable charger.
+They have hooks to keep the earbuds in place while you move around, and they sit on rather than in your ears, which some people find more comfortable.
+And these headphones deliver above-average sound quality.
+According to Bose, they have an 8-hour battery life and a quick-charge feature for 3 extra hours after 30 minutes of plug-in time.
+But unlike most true wireless headphones, this model’s carrying case doesn’t double as a portable charger.

-In our latest member survey, Bose’s regular stereo headphones earned top marks for owner satisfaction and a solid reliability rating.
+In our latest member survey, Bose’s regular stereo headphones earn top marks for owner satisfaction and a solid reliability rating.

-Serious athletes, or just about any runner, will probably tell you that carrying a phone around so you can hear your tunes is a real pain.
+Serious athletes or just about any runner will probably tell you that carrying a phone around to hear tunes is a real pain.
 With the Audio-Technica ATH-SPORT90BTBK SonicSport, you don’t have to.
-These headphones have a built in music player with 4 gigabytes of internal storage, so you can load them up with songs or podcasts when you want to leave your other devices at home.
+These headphones have a built-in music player with 4 gigabytes of internal storage, so you can load them up with songs or podcasts when you want to leave your other devices at home.

 Adding to the appeal, Audio-Technica gets outstanding ratings for reliability and owner satisfaction.